Crude Oil vs. Refined Products: Trading Strategies

 Seasonal trading is a strategy employed by traders and investors that takes advantage of seasonal fluctuations in the demand for certain products.
 The basic principle behind seasonal trading is to recognize patterns in consumer behavior that can be anticipated and exploited for profit.
 This type of trading can be applied to a wide range of products, including agricultural commodities, energy products, and consumer goods.

-READ MORE How to Choose the Best Skip Tracing Service for Your Business
+READ MORE How to Create the Best Advertising Campaigns

 One example of seasonal trading is the demand for refined petroleum products.
 Different types of refined petroleum products have distinct seasonal demand patterns due to changes in weather conditions and consumer behavior.
 For instance, during the winter months, there is typically an increase in demand for heating oil as people use more fuel to heat their homes.
 Conversely, during the summer driving season, there is typically an increase in demand for gasoline as people take road trips and go on vacation.